-Without additional information to clarify the statement, it's meaningless and may be a misleading comparison.
+RF//IX 123 Realty Without additional information to clarify the statement, it's meaningless and may be a misleading comparison.
 It leaves consumers with the impression they would pay \$3,000 more at other brokerages.
 What is the initial commission rate that forms the basis of the advertisement?
 Are there differences in the type or level of services the brokerage provides?
-The fact the statement does not mention an initial commission rate throughout the industry, which there isn't.
-This advertisement can be much more useful - and truthful - with a simple clarification, for example: "Our client saved \$3,000 based on our lower than average, 6% commission rate. " Rates vary - there is no fixed commission rate.
+The fact the statement does not mention an initial commission rate may also imply there is a fixed commission rate throughout the industry, which there isn't.
+This advertisement can be much more useful - and truthful - with a simple clarification, for example: "Our client saved \$3,000 based on our lower than average, 6% commission rate."
+Rates vary - there is no fixed commission rate.